Chapter Twenty One

 Amaya, “No, I like some of the things they offer.”

-Amaya, “It’s already a bargain, these prices are amazing.
+Amaya, “It is already a bargain, these prices are amazing.
 I work with several women, help them pick out clothes, makeup and accessories.
 Items here are a fraction of the prices they pay when we are in stores, they refuse to buy off the street, so they pay ten times as much.
-Sill, but it is their money.”
+A waste, but it is their money.”

 The first woman asks, “A personal shopper, what do you charge?”